HiveRunner/HiveRunner/README.md

 Change Log (From version 2.2.0 and onwards)
 ==============
+### __2.4.1__

+Fixed  deadlock in ThrowOnTimeout.java that occured when running with long running test case and disabled timeout.

 ### __2.4.0__

 Enabled any hiveconf variables to be set as System properties by using the naming convention